 ManageEngine OpManager Plus is a very large package of ManageEngine tools.
 The core modules are OpManager which is a network device and server monitoring package and the NetFlow Analyzer, which is a traffic monitor.
 These two units provide network mapping and traffic activity records for capacity planning.

 The network monitor module is available to buy as a separate module, called OpManager and you can also buy the NetFlow Analyzer separately.
-If you buy these two modules, they will integrate together because they were built on a common platform that facilitates data interchange.
+If you buy these two modules, they will integrate together as they were built on a common platform that facilitates data interchange.
 All ManageEngine products run on Windows or Linux.

 The network device monitor module includes a discovery function that will map your entire network, recording the statuses of each device.
-This utility is able to reach over the internet to log Cloud-based servers and the remote sites of a WAN.
+This utility is able to reach over the internet to log cloud-based servers and the remote sites of a WAN.
 The discovery process also covers wireless network equipment and the connections between hardware and services that form virtualizations.

 The discovery process keeps running throughout the service life of OpManager Plus, giving live updates on statuses.
 The monitor uses the SNMP protocol, which allows device agents to send alerts to the central controller.
 Alert conditions include warnings when a piece of network equipment is approaching its bandwidth capacity, so you can avert device overloading, or implement queuing.
 All data gathered by the network device monitor and the bandwidth analyzer can be stored for use in analysis and capacity planning.